Ryan McMahon Player Props: Rockies vs. Dodgers

 Ryan McMahon At The Plate

-- McMahon leads Colorado with 74 hits and an OBP of .346, plus a team-best slugging percentage of .484.
+- McMahon has 75 hits and an OBP of .348 to go with a slugging percentage of .482.
+All three of those stats are tops among Colorado hitters this season.

-- Among qualifying hitters in MLB action, he ranks 65th in batting average, 46th in on-base percentage, and 34th in slugging.
+- He ranks 63rd in batting average, 40th in on base percentage, and 33rd in slugging among the qualified hitters in MLB.

-- In 34.7% of his games this year, McMahon has had at least one RBI.
-He's picked up more than one in 10.7% and driven in three or more of his team's runs in five contests.
+- McMahon has had at least one RBI in 34.2% of his games this season (26 of 76), with more than one RBI eight times (10.5%).
+He has also accounted for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.